 1) Install security cameras

 While purchasing security cameras can be a bit costly, cameras are one of the most helpful deterrents.
 Thieves are a lot less likely to break in or damage property if there is even a small chance they could be recognized from surveillance footage.
 Install cameras in high traffic areas like entrances, exits, stairwells, and parking lots.
-Although high tech cameras can be expensive, it could the thing that saves your condo from a break in.
+It could the thing that saves your condo from a break in.

 2) Hire a security guard